NLESC-quantum/quantum_comp/redcal/hhl/README.md

 ### TL;DR

 After our preliminary analysis, we found the HHL algorithm is not the most promising choice for our needs.
+Additionally, we found that equivalent circuits (in the sense of having identical operator matrices) can throw different results (perhaps due to noise?).

 ---
 ### Details